chef/automate/components/docs-chef-io/content/automate/ha-aws-managed-services-deployment-prerequisites.md

   echo "region=<AWS-REGION>" >> ~/.aws/credentials
   ```

-- Have SSH Key Pair ready in AWS, so new VM's are created using that pair.\
+- Have SSH Key Pair ready in AWS, creating new VMs using that pair.\
   Reference for [AWS SSH Key Pair creation](https://docs.aws.amazon.com/ground-station/latest/ug/create-ec2-ssh-key-pair.html)
-- We do not support passphrase for Private Key authentication.
+- We do not support passphrases for Private Key authentication.
-- Make sure that bastion machine should be in the same vpc as mention in `config.toml`, otherwise we need to do [vpc peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html).
+- Make sure that the bastion machine should be in the same vpc as mentioned in `config.toml`, otherwise we need to do [vpc peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html).
 - Use subnet-id instead of CIDR block in `config.toml`, to avoid the subnet conflict.
 - Create the below attributes by following [this document.](/automate/managed_services/#enabling-opensearch-backup-restore)
   - `aws_os_snapshot_role_arn`